User Guide

 )

-The RTU transport handles Modbus RTU communication with CRC16 validation:
+RTU transport handles Modbus RTU communication with CRC16 verification:

 baudrate=9600,